Paying for Drug and Alcohol Rehab with Medicare and Medicaid

 Back to top

 Medicare automatically enrolls many people when they reach the age of 65.
-Patients who don’t get automatically get enrolled can apply for the coverage.
-For registration, you can visit the official Medicare website and follow the requirement.
+Patients who don’t get automatically enrolled can apply for coverage.
+For registration, you can visit the official Medicare website and follow the requirements.

 • The patient should financially qualify for the rehab treatment.
-If they find Medicare expensive, they can move to Medicaid, which is more suitable for a low-income household.
+If they find Medicare expensive, they can move to Medicaid, which is more suitable for low-income households.

 • The patient should be 65 or older